hypothesis/h/docs/developing/submitting-a-pr.rst

   Please minimize issue gardening by using the GitHub syntax for closing issues with commit messages.

+- We recommend giving your branch a relatively short, descriptive, hyphen-delimited name. ``fix-editor-lists`` and ``tabbed-sidebar`` are good examples of this convention.

 - Don't merge on feature branches.
 Feature branches should merge into upstream branches, but never contain merge commits in the other direction.
   Consider using ``--rebase`` when pulling if you must keep a long-running